jbeaven/sap-api-docs/seal-p4.md

     data gr_http403 type /BLCK/P4_ERROR.
 *   when the result of the call is HTTP500 we expect type /BLCK/P4_ERROR data gr_http500 type /BLCK/P4_ERROR.
-*   when the result of the call is HTTP0 we expect type /BLCK/P4_ERROR data gr_http0 type /BLCK/P4_ERROR.
+*   when the result of the call is HTTPother we expect type /BLCK/P4_ERROR data gr_httpother type /BLCK/P4_ERROR.